Learning RAD with MemoryNS

 Learning Method

 This course is taught online across four half-day sessions.
-Learning is done through a combination of webinar, personal reading, and practical exercises.
+Learning is done through a combination of lectures, personal reading, and practical exercises.
 If you have your own descriptions and/or finding aids, bring them to class to use as examples.

 Prerequisites

-Arrangement and Description OR or working knowledge of archival fonds arrangement.
+Arrangement and Description or or working knowledge of archival fonds arrangement.
 No prior knowledge of MemoryNS is needed.

 Registration